amitchandi/WakeOnLanPI/README.md

 ```

 #### Reccomended
-Its reccomended to make a designated user for running the app and to also use a reverse proxy for serving the Web UI/REST API.
+Make a designated user for running the app and to also use a reverse proxy for serving the Web App/REST API.

+Keep traffic to the app locally or behind a VPN.
+Exposing the Web App or the REST API is not safe.

 ```bash
 adduser example-user